Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step3.md

    - Select template **Vector Addition**.
 Click **Finish**.

-4. Build the vector addition application for hardware emulation
+4. Build the vector addition application for hardware emulation.

+   **Note**:Please omit this step, we are updating the code to support hardware emulation ASAP.

    - Select **vadd_system** project
    - Click the drop down of **Build** hammer icon on tool bar, select **Emulation-HW**.
 Alternatively, this step can be done by selecting **Active Build Configuration** to **Emulation HW** and click the build icon.